SaltwaterC/http-request/README.md

 ## System Requirements

  * [node.js](http://nodejs.org/) v0.6.11+ for general usage.
 Previous versions are broken.
 Invalid domain names hang the event loop [#2688](https://github.com/joyent/node/pull/2688).
- * [node.js](http://nodejs.org/) v0.6.18+ with zlib bindings for using the transparent gzip / deflate decompression.
+ * node.js v0.6.18+ with zlib bindings for using the transparent gzip / deflate decompression.
 Previous versions are broken.
 They don't have proper error reporting [#3230](https://github.com/joyent/node/issues/3230). node.js v0.6.11 - v0.6.17 may be used, but options.noCompress is forced as true.
+ * node.js v0.8.5+ for actually using the mandatory SSL validation.
+Implemented in v0.8.4, but it is broken in that version.
+Therefore, http-get fails for HTTPS under v0.8.4.
+Before that, the custom agent does no validation at all, even though the client does not fail.

 This library is not recommended under node.js v0.6.17 due to [this issue](https://groups.google.com/forum/#!topic/nodejs/6euYfwMmx1Y).